ashvardanian/ashvardanian/README.md

 - companies grow faster than people,
 - pivots are the plague of Silicon Valley,
 - hard things are easy, and easy things are hard,
-- how you do one thing - is how you do every thing,
+- how you do one thing - is how you do everything,
 - talent, ambition, and dedication are much more important than material resources,
 - a single developer can beat a trillion-dollar company in almost everything.